14 Feb 6 Reasons Your Social Media Strategy Isn’t Working (& How To Fix It)

 6. YOU AREN’T ANALYZING AND UPDATING YOUR STRATEGY

-How to fix it: Check your analytics regularly and take a note of what is working and what isn’t.
-If it doesn’t work, drop it and focus your efforts on the things are are working.
+How to fix it: Check your analytics regularly and take note of what is working and what isn’t.
+If it doesn’t work, drop it and focus your efforts on the things are working.
 Pay attention to peak times, and your engagement rates.

 Social media is constantly shifting and the 6 points we just discussed are anchors to continue checking into in order to keep up with changes that may happen with your audience.
 As a bonus – remember to audit your strategy every 3 – 6 months.
 For guidelines on what to keep track of download my social media strategy checklist.

 P.S.
 My Building Your Brand on Social Media course has launched!
 Space will be limited.